floticerus/ten.js/README.md

 1. `string` (selector)

-Selects an element or elements based on either class or ID.
-Advanced CSS selectors are not implemented yet, but will be eventually.
+Selects an element or elements based on the selector provided.
+Supports CSS selectors.
 > ```
 > var foo=ten.find(".foo"); // selects all elements with the `foo` class
 >